kelvinduybui/Analyzing-Sales-Production-Performance-in-Bicycle-Manufacturing-SQL/README.md

 | ...        | ...         | ...          |

 ### **Key Takeaway:**
+Customer acquisition is strongest at Month 0 across all cohorts, while retention drops sharply in subsequent months, with only a small fraction of customers staying active beyond Month 3, indicating challenges in retaining customers.

 ### ❻ **Business Need:**
 Inventory planners need to monitor stock trends and monthly changes to prevent stockouts/overstock.